Faculty Computing at Michigan Engineering

 Virtual Private Network (VPN) Access

-The U-M Virtual Private Network (VPN) is available to all Michigan Engineering faculty.
-It provides a secure computing experience when accessing a U-M network from a remote location, and may be required to access certain campus services that are restricted by location.
-Information on using the U-M VPN service can be found at:
+The U-M Virtual Private Network (VPN) is available to all Michigan Engineering faculty to provide a secure computing experience when accessing a U-M network from a remote location.

 Classroom & Instructional Technology